alexcasalboni/ssm-cache-python/README.md

 ```
 ### With multiple parameters

-You can configure more than one parameter to be fetched/cached (and decrypted or not) together.
+You can configure more than one parameter to be fetched/cached/decrypted as a group.

 ```python
 from ssm_cache import SSMParameterGroup